NeuPhysics/neutrino/docs/gravity.rst

-Effect of Gravitition
+Effect of Gravitation
 =====================

-The effect of gravitition on neutrino oscillation could be great around a neutron star.
+The effect of gravitation on neutrino oscillation could be great around a neutron star.

 The spacetime are distorted around the neutron star.